Farnsworth House: Management and operation

 The Farnsworth House is open to the public, with tours conducted by the National Trust.
 Organizations such as the Chicago Architecture Foundation also provide tours that include the house.
 When the National Trust first took over the house, it offered one-hour guided tours.
 The house is open to the general public from April to November and is accessible only by appointment during other months.
 Tours begin at the visitor center, where there are exhibits and a short film, as well as a gift shop.
 Afterward, guests walk through the woods to reach the house.
 To avoid damaging one of the house's rugs, visitors must take off their shoes or put booties on their shoes while inside the house.
 Nighttime tours are hosted once a month.

 Due to the house's small size, it can accommodate only ten visitors simultaneously.
 The National Trust first displayed Farnsworth's decor at the house in 2020.
-Since then, the National Trust has swapped out the furnishings periodically, switching between modernist decor that reflect Palumbo's taste and more eclectic items that reflect Farnsworth's tastes.
+Since then, the National Trust has swapped out the furnishings periodically, switching between modernist decor that reflects Palumbo's tastes and more eclectic items that reflect Farnsworth's tastes.
 As of 2024, the house has 10,000 annual visitors.
 The grounds can be rented out for events such as weddings, and the National Trust also hosts various programs at the house to raise money.
 Since 2024, the house has hosted the Farnsworth Fall Festival.

 Impact

 Reception

 The house's minimalist architecture has been discussed extensively.
 The architectural historian Arthur Drexler described the house as consisting of merely "a terrace, a floor, and a roof".
 Because the house is raised, sources have describe it as hovering over the landscape.
 Some sources characterized the design as insular, stating that it was effectively detached from the landscape outside, while other sources stated that the facade blurred the distinction between exterior and interior.
 Observers likened the house to a Shinto shrine, an 18th-century pavilion, or a Japanese garden.
 The glass exterior was also described as a culmination of three decades of increasingly minimalist designs, while the elevated floor slab and white frame have drawn comparisons to ghosts.

 Alice T. Friedman said in 1998 that the Farnsworth House was one of a few 20th-century residences, along with Fallingwater and Villa Savoye, which consistently captivated visitors despite being widely covered in the media.
-Another writer for Curbed grouped Fallingwater, the Farnsworth House, the Glass House, and Eero Saarinen's Miller House as American modernist icons, "glorified in equal part by architecture geeks and tourists".
+Another writer for Curbed classified Fallingwater, the Farnsworth House, the Glass House, and Eero Saarinen's Miller House as American modernist icons, "glorified in equal part by architecture geeks and tourists".